With the largest fleet in the industry and offices all over the northeast, we can quickly respond to any emergency or routine needs.

 Biosolids – A type of sludge, this term refers to the rich organic material left over from aerobic wastewater treatment.

-Dewatered Sludge – Sludge is solid waste material (sometimes biosolids) which settles out in the wastewater treatment process.
+Dewatered Sludge – Sludge is solid waste material (sometimes biosolids) that settles out in the wastewater treatment process.
 After being dewatered (a process in which as much water as possible is removed from the sludge), what is left over can be compressed into a “cake” and disposed of or reused.

 Digestion – During the process of digestion, microorganisms are used to break down sludge and other waste biologically.
 Aerobic digestion requires oxygen, while anaerobic digestion requires the absence of oxygen.
 The resulting byproducts include methane gas, carbon dioxide, sludge solids, and water.